pyiin/neural-network/README.md

 # Neural network
-Small project to test power of neural network
+Small project to test power of neural network.

-Currently work in progress
+Currently work in progress.